birkenbihl/isoc-ams/README.md

 # isoc-ams

 A Python Interface to access the 'Advanced Members Administration System' (AMS) of the 'Internet Society' (ISOC).
-This is especially useful for ISOC Chapter Admins who want to synchronize their Chapter Database with AMS (semi)automatically.
+This is especially useful for ISOC Chapter Admins who want to synchronize their own Chapter Database with AMS (semi)automatically.

 After 10 years+  of sorrow, millions minutes of waiting for answers from the AMS web interface, tons of useless clicks, many (in fact) rejected requests to provide an API access: the author decided to build an API himself.
 Even if it might not be more than a demonstrator for the functionality needed.
 Anyhow (see below): for now it is running on a weekly basis doing a great job in avoiding manual work.